rickdarlington/rails_skeleton/README.md

 # rails_skeleton

+v 0-1-stable: this version is the basic project with just bootstrap scss and devise

 This is a Ruby on Rails project skeleton suitable for use as a base for hackathon or prototype type projects.
 It uses scss for css preprocessing, bootstrap for styling and Devise for user registration/password reset/user sessions.

 ## Installation